 - Make paper airplanes and have flight competitions.

 You can make simple or elaborate planes.
+Here are some free printables that show how to make a paper airplane.
 Try different designs and see which flies farthest.

 - Draw self portraits.